About the Historical Studies - Social Science Library

 Library Services related to Princeton University Library which will save you time

 Princeton University Library books which are not recalled may be returned through the HS-SS Library book drop.
 Books are shipped out on Thursdays.
-The loan period extends to next June 15 and may be renewed online!
+Most loan periods extends to next June 15 and may be renewed online!